-And although solar is one of the fastest-growing green energy markets, it still makes up only 3% of the world’s energy.
+And although solar is one of the fastest-growing green energy markets, it still makes up only 3% of the world’s electricity.

 If we want to beat climate change, we’ve got a long way to go.
 We need to make solar energy even more affordable.

 However, there’s a problem: most solar panels use silicon.
 And silicon has just gotten a whole lot more expensive.
 Bottlenecks in the silicon supply chain are putting solar panel manufacturing at a standstill.

 The silicon problem: Silicon has dominated the solar panel industry for decades.
 Although other thin materials, like copper indium gallium selenide (CIGS) and cadmium telluride (CdTe), exist in the market, silicon remains the most prevalent semiconductor material used in solar cells, accounting for over 95% of all modules marketed today.